SAKryukov/microtonal-fabric/README.md

 The applications support standard touchscreen.
 With a touchscreen, one can play with ten fingers, any chords, glissando (important) in any combinations.
 So a touchscreen is highly recommended.
 Without a touch screen, a user still can play with a mouse/touchpad and, in special cases, a computer keyboard.

-Browsers based on V8 engine are recommended, such as Chromium, Chrome, Opera, Vivaldi, Microsoft Edge v.
-80.0.361.111 or later, and more…
+Browsers based on V8 engine are recommended, such as Chromium, Chrome, Opera, Vivaldi, Microsoft Edge v.&thinsp;80.0.361.111 or later, and more…

 ### Live-Play Applications